snaggymoh/github-slideshow/_posts/0000-01-02-snaggymoh.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-My name is moh and Il like basketball
+My name is moh and I like basketball
 Use the left arrow to go back!